pierrickmartino/walletexplorer/README.md

 * Asset view - Add flip on card to show extra info

 ## Changelog
+* 0.6 - Use of navigation_rail for navigation and menu
 * 0.5 - Delete Buy/Sell functionality (not needed)
 * 0.4 - Header - Use a screen to format the header panel
 * 0.3 - Add mini chart on position widget